Press Enter to Search

 The Purpose of the Comprehensive Examination

-- Western Kentucky Graduate School policy stipulates that all students enrolled in master’s-level programs in the University must successfully complete a comprehensive examination as a culminating experience of their master’s-level studies.
-Individual academic departments within the university are responsible for the implementation of this policy.
+- Western Kentucky Graduate School policy stipulates that all students enrolled in master’s-level programs in the University must successfully complete a culminating experience of their master’s-level studies.
+In the Department of Counseling and Student Affairs the culminating experience is the Comprehensive Examination.

 - The Department’s Master’s-level Comprehensive Examination is intended to be a fair and rigorous test of the student’s mastery of important areas of professional knowledge in (a) the fundamentals of student affairs or counseling theory, research, practice, and ethics/policy, and (b) theory, research, practice, and ethics/policy pertinent to the concentration or specialty in which the student is enrolled (i.e., Marriage, Couple, and Family Counseling, Clinical Mental Health Counseling, School Counseling, or Student Affairs).
 The examinations require each master’s student to demonstrate the ability to understand, apply, analyze, synthesize, and evaluate concepts, ethical principles, policies, research, research design, strategies, techniques, and values derived from the student’s graduate preparation.